What Is A Mortgage Investor?

-When you get a mortgage, you’re primarily working with a mortgage lender.
-You apply for a loan, and after you’re approved, the lender will loan you the money to buy a home or refinance.
+When you go through the mortgage process, you’re primarily working with a lender.
+You apply for a loan, and after you’re approved, the lender will loan you the money to buy a home or refinance your existing mortgage.
 You’ll pay back the home loan, with interest, until it is paid off.

-Instead, the lender can sell the loan to a mortgage investor on the secondary mortgage market.
+Instead, the lender can sell the mortgage loan to an investor on the secondary mortgage market.
 After the lender sells the loan to a mortgage investor, the lender can use the funds it receives to make more loans.

 Each investor has its own requirements, so knowing the types of investors can help you understand what types of loans you are eligible for.

-- Government-sponsored entities, like Fannie Mae and Freddie Mac
+- Government-sponsored enterprises, like Fannie Mae and Freddie Mac

 - Government agencies, like the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA)

 These investors will only buy loans that match their guidelines, so knowing each investor can help you understand what guidelines you need to meet to qualify for each type of loan.